The aluminum-steel composite structure is an effective method to achieve lightweight vehicles.

 2.4 Fracture analysis

-Fig. 9 shows the SEM image and XRD test results of the fracture morphology obtained at the rotating speed of 420 r/min.
+Fig. 9 displays the SEM image and XRD test results of the fracture morphology obtained at a rotating speed of 420 r/min.

 Fig.9 Fracture and XRD analysis at 420 r/min

-When the rotation speed is 210 r/min, the thickness of IMC layer at the interface between aluminum and steel is 1.0 μm, which is FeAl3 phase;
+(2) The thickness of the IMC layer at the interface between the aluminum and steel increases with the rotation speed.
+Specifically, when the rotation speed is 210 r/min, the thickness of the IMC layer at the interface is 1.0 μm, and it is composed of the FeAl3 phase.

-The IMC layer thickness is 3.7 μm, and its composition is mainly Fe2Al5 phase, which deteriorates the mechanical properties of the joint.
+The thickness of the IMC layer is 3.7 μm, and it mainly consists of the Fe2Al5 phase.
+This phase can significantly reduce the mechanical properties of the joint.

-The mechanical properties of the joint are the best under the rotating speed of 420 r/min, the average tensile strength is 240.3 MPa, the positive bending angle is 19.3 °, and the back bending angle is 13.4 °.
+The optimal mechanical properties of the joint are achieved at a rotation speed of 420 r/min, with an average tensile strength of 240.3 MPa, a positive bending angle of 19.3 °, and a back bending angle of 13.4 °.

-The fracture surface is mainly composed of Al matrix, and also contains (Fe, Ni) solid solution, AlNi phase and AlFe3Si0.5 phase.
+The fracture surface is mainly composed of an Al matrix and also contains (Fe, Ni) solid solution, AlNi phase, and AlFe3Si0.5 phase.